 Birth Rate in Canada

 Birth rates are calculated by the number of births per 1,000 people in the target group, for example, the population of a country or a region.
-The birth rate in Canada is currently 10.072, which is 0.75% lower than in 2022.
+The birth rate in Canada in 2025 was 9.94, which is slightly lower than 10.01 in 2024.

 Following some significant yearly decreases in the birth rate in the 1960s and 1970s, the decline slowed down in the 1980s.
 Apart from occasional larger declines, such as in 1994 when the birth rate fell by 3.110%, the birth rate has declined by under 1% per year since the 1980s.